MeGotsThis/BotGotsThis/README.md

 # BotGotsThis

 This is a Twitch.tv bot written by MeGotsThis.
 The bot is built to have a modular packaging system.
+This runs on twitch.tv IRC server.
+The bot has full support for IRC v3 tags.
+You can read more about it [here](https://dev.twitch.tv/docs/irc)

 # Requirements